DucManhPhan/DucManhPhan.github.io/_posts/2019-03-15-Understanding-configuration-in-Gradle-Java.md

 tags: [Java]
 ---

 In this tutorial, we will discuss about Gradle to understand how to build our project with it and make our work easier to do.
+Let's get started.

 <br>